 At that point, whatever amount of his net sales proceeds from the sale of the Relinquished Property is not spent on the purchase of the lot will be distributed to him, and the amount will be taxable.

 The only way he can do a 1031 Construction Exchange is to not take title to the lot, but still build the Fourplex on the lot.

 The EAT takes title to the lot, holds it until the Fourplex can be built, and then sells it to Adams.

 IF YOU USE A DELAWARE STATUTORY TRUST, TRIPLE NET LEASE, OR A T-I-C, YOU MUST HAVE THIS EDITION.

-Meantime, Adams can sell his Relinquished Property and have the net sales proceeds sent to his QI to be held until he is ready to close on his newly-built Fourplex.
+Meantime, Adams can sell his current property, which becomes the Relinquished Property, and have the net sales proceeds sent to his QI to be held until he is ready to close on his newly-built Fourplex.

 Like all Exchanges, the 1031 Construction Exchange is divided into two stages.

 And the critical stage is the second, where he will either have completed the construction by the end of the 180-day deadline or not.

 Adams will first arrange for the sale of of his Duplex.